 Bansko Travel Guide

-Bansko is not short on cosy eateries, with hundreds of taverns in the town serving up hearty traditional Bulgarian cuisine, holidaymakers will not be disappointed.
-Don't expect to find McDonalds here, though!
-A few of the better restaurants include Ethno Restaurant, Kasapinova House and Chobanov Han.
+Bansko is not short on cosy eateries, with dozens of taverns in the town serving up hearty traditional Bulgarian cuisine, and holidaymakers will not go hungry.
+Restaurants and pubs selling international staples are also readily available.

-The nightlife in Bansko is not as wild as Bulgaria's other popular holiday resorts at Borovets and Pamporovo.
+The nightlife in Bansko is not as wild as in some of Bulgaria's other popular holiday resorts, like Borovets and Pamporovo.
 This small, old-fashioned town takes its tone from the quiet locals, who prefer to while away the evenings in the large selection of low-ceilinged taverns and pubs before a roaring fire.
-Two of the favourites are Dedo Pene and Molerova Kushta.
-Most offer entertainment in the form of local musicians or folk orchestras.
-There are some low-key discotheques offering dancing, also frequented by the local youth who have a reputation for hot tempers.
+Most offer entertainment in the form of local musicians or folk orchestras, particularly during the winter ski season.
+There are some low-key discotheques offering dancing, frequented by the local youth as well as visiting foreigners.

-The holiday resort of Bansko does not offer many diversions in winter apart from good skiing and snowboarding, but the area is well known for its thermal hot springs and these together with several excellent swimming pools, which also have saunas, turkish baths and fitness rooms alongside them allow for a relaxing experience off the slopes.
-There are a number of sights in the area around Bansko that are worth visiting, like the historic Rila Monastary, the town of Melnik and its sandstone pyramids, Yagodinska Cave, and The Dancing Bears Rehabilitation Park.
+The holiday resort of Bansko does not offer many diversions in winter apart from good skiing and snowboarding, but the area is well known for its thermal hot springs and these together with several excellent swimming pools, which generally have saunas, Turkish baths and fitness rooms attached, allow for a relaxing experience off the slopes.
+There are a number of sights in the area around Bansko that are worth visiting, like the historic Rila Monastary, the town of Melnik, Yagodinska Cave, and The Dancing Bears Rehabilitation Park.

 Bansko is quiet and not suited to 'party animals'.
 Expert skiiers may not find enough challenge on the skiing slopes, which are best suited to beginners and intermediates.